cmiles/PiSlicedDayPhotos/README.md

 	- [Victron Phoenix 12V/800W Inverter](https://www.victronenergy.com/inverters/phoenix-inverter-vedirect-250va-800va) with [Victron VE.Direct Bluetooth Smart Dongle](https://www.victronenergy.com/accessories/ve-direct-bluetooth-smart-dongle)
 	- [Victron SmartShunt](https://www.victronenergy.com/battery-monitors/smart-battery-shunt)
 	- [Raspberry Pi 3 Model A+](https://www.raspberrypi.com/products/raspberry-pi-3-model-a-plus/) running the [Victron Energy Venus OS](https://github.com/victronenergy/venus) to provide communication between the system and the [Victron Remote Monitoring System](https://www.victronenergy.com/panel-systems-remote-monitoring/vrm).
 See [Panbo's Raspberry Pi Victron Venus OS Install post](https://panbo.com/victrons-venus-os-on-a-raspberry-pi-install-and-configuration/) and as of 9/18/2023 see [Raspberry Pi 3A+: VRM Portal ID Missing](https://community.victronenergy.com/questions/79169/raspberry-pi-3a-vrm-id-missing.html) for critical information on getting Venus OS working correctly on the 3 A+.
 I used 2 [VE.Direct to USB interface cables](https://www.victronenergy.com/accessories/ve-direct-to-usb-interface) to connect the SmartSolar and SmartShunt to the Pi (currently the Bluetooth interface on the SmartSolar and SmartShunt is NOT used to connect to Victron Venus OS/Cerbo GX units!
 The Bluetooth does create a pretty great app experience, at least on Android...).

+### Setup Notes

+In the first version of my small wooden enclosure I tried to have the Pi take photographs thru a clear piece of plexiglass left over from another project (that was not focused on optical quality) - this did NOT work and in spite of playing with settings and trying both a Camera module 2 and 3 - I'm not currently sure if this is more related to the flatness or the optical quality of the plexiglass...

+If you've worked in years gone by with the Pi Camera and C# you might have found the very useful [techyian/MMALSharp: C# wrapper to Broadcom's MMAL with an API to the Raspberry Pi camera.](https://github.com/techyian/MMALSharp) - without choosing an older version of Raspberry Pi OS that library doesn't work - the Pi has moved on to [libcamera](https://libcamera.org/).
+I didn't find a C# wrapper for libcamera and since I didn't need to do anything other than write stills to the Pi's storage simply calling libcamera-still 'command line style' seemed to be the best option.

+I didn't find a single great place for libcamera-still documentation - frustrating until I figured out that (beyond 'getting started' content) running 'libcamera-still --help' was really the best starting spot.

 ## Other Projects